Your vision for the startup lies 3 storeys up, but this time, you won’t use the stairs or the elevator to reach the top, you use a ladder.

-With the value proposition “The search engine that doesn’t track you”, DuckDuckGo was competing against Google Chrome.
+With the value proposition “The search engine that doesn’t track you”, DuckDuckGo was competing against Google’s search engine.
 From its commencement in 2008 to now, it boasts of 30% annual growth.

 DuckDuckGo separated itself from the competition early on in terms of privacy that no other search engine had ever offered.

 This is an example of how you can serve the repressed demands of the customers.